EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 In this case, Lennard-Jones interactions, cut at 3.5 Å.
-Cutting the interactions at a certain distance (as oppposed to calculating interactions up to an 'infinite' distance, drastically reduces the computation time.
+Cutting the interactions at a certain distance (as opposed to calculating interactions up to an 'infinite' distance, drastically reduces the computation time.
-This approximation is only valid because the LJ potential is assymptotic to zero at high *d* distance between particles.
+This approximation is only valid because the LJ potential is asymptotic to zero at high *d* distance between particles.

 [comment]: # (side by side?)
 {% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/dist.png" alt="Distance between particles" %}